TheRobBrennan/grandstack-seed/README.md

 # GRANDstack seed

-This project was originally inspired by existing work from [@erikrahm](https://github.com/erikrahm) in the repo [https://github.com/erikrahm/grand-stack-seed](https://github.com/erikrahm/grand-stack-seed)
+This GRANDStack ([GraphQL](https://graphql.org), [React](https://reactjs.org), [Apollo](https://www.apollographql.com), [Neo4j Database](https://neo4j.com)) seed project contains built-in local authentication against a Neo4j back-end database - originally inspired by existing work from [@erikrahm](https://github.com/erikrahm) in the repo [https://github.com/erikrahm/grand-stack-seed](https://github.com/erikrahm/grand-stack-seed)

-GRANDStack ([GraphQL](https://graphql.org), [React](https://reactjs.org), [Apollo](https://www.apollographql.com), [Neo4j Database](https://neo4j.com)) seed project with built-in Local Auth and Facebook OAuth, and sample User GQL types/queries/mutations.

-## Neo4j set-up and configuration
+In order to get this project up and running on your development machine, you will need to:

++ Set up and configure a locally running instance of Neo4j

+## Set up and configure a locally running instance of Neo4j

 The easiest way to work with this project is to download and install the free [Neo4j Desktop](https://neo4j.com/product/#desktop) for your development environment.